stabldev/stabldev.github.io/content/p/group-anagrams/index.md

 On each iteration through strings, we create a list of length `26` because that's the total count of letters in the alphabet.
 We can fill every slot with `0` and increment it whenever we see a letter which should in that index position.

-#### But, how do we determine the index position?
+### But, how do we determine the index position?

-We'll be going to find the index position of each character in each string by its `unicode` value.
+We will find the index position of each character in each string by its `unicode` value.
 But, what is a unicode value?

 > A Unicode value, also known as a code point, is a unique numerical representation assigned to a character in the Unicode Standard.
 It's essentially a numerical identifier that allows computers to consistently represent and manipulate text from various writing systems.